microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

 ### Wrap raw JSON fields into single string

-First, wrap below kind of fields in raw JSON data into a single string in the Parquet file.
-You can still use [JSON functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/json-functions-transact-sql?view=sql-server-ver15) to parse and analyze them on Synapse workspace.
+First, wrap the following fields in raw JSON data into a single string in the Parquet file.
+You can still use [JSON functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/json-functions-transact-sql?view=sql-server-ver15) to parse and analyze them with Synapse Serverless SQL pool.

 **Fields with depth greater than 3.**